RELATED CHAPTERS

 • there are better relationships with professionals;

-• good information sharing to manage risk, involving all the key stakeholders (see Information Sharing, as above);
+• good information sharing to manage risk, involving all the key stakeholders;

-• key elements of the person’s quality of life and wellbeing can be safeguarded.
+• key elements of the adult’s quality of life and wellbeing can be safeguarded.

 A multi-disciplinary approach should form the basis of the risk assessment process.
 Information should be collated from a variety of sources and agencies.
 Contributions from agencies such as the police, probation and the adult’s GP should always be considered at each stage in the process.